Gopal-Khadka/DevGram/PROCEDURES.md

 - Time, username, avatar and link to the user profile is also added to the comments section.
 - Input is focused when the comment button is clicked for the post.
 - Caption for the user's post is created (in blue color).

+## Like and Unlike Functionality

+- You can like and dislike the post where your `uid` will be stored in the database.

+This marks the end of our project.
+At least for now!!!